-

 Why does a credit bureau show a tax warrant is open and outstanding after my delinquent tax is paid?

-Within approximately 30 days of receipt of full payment, the department notifies the Clerk of Court to satisfy a delinquent tax warrant.
-The department waits approximately 30 days to ensure personal checks are not returned from a financial institution for insufficient funds or dishonored for some other reason.
+Within approximately 30 days of receipt of full payment, we notify the clerk of court to satisfy a delinquent tax warrant.
+We wait approximately 30 days to ensure personal checks are not returned from a financial institution for insufficient funds or dishonored for some other reason.

 -